-The hot cross bun recipes are the most famous of Easter breads served throughout the Christian countries.
+Learn how to make hot cross bun recipes which are the most famous of Easter breads served throughout the Christian countries.
 In countries like England it is the tradition to bake these delicious rolls on Good Friday morning and eaten for breakfast.
 Of course enough are usually baked to last through the Easter weekend.
 These special rolls or buns (whatever you want to call them) are round in shape and have a cross indented on the top of each signifying the cross of Christ.
 French toast and quiche Lorraine are other popular breakfasts for Easter weekend but especially Easter morning.

-The hot cross bun recipe was introduced to England by the Romans back in pre Christian times.
+Cooks learn how to make the hot cross bun recipe which was introduced to England by the Romans back in pre Christian times.
 The tradition of the rolls is said to have begun when one of the monks at St. Alban’s Abbey baked them as gifts to the poor.
 It is hard to believe these delicious sweet tasting, slightly spiced buns could have led such a controversial life since their origination.
 The hot cross bun recipe, often made with raisins, currants or other fruit, have often been found offensive; so much so that at times they were banned from being served.

 Preheat oven to 375F degrees.